Areas of Interest:

 Trinity Western University, BA Hon.; Simon Fraser University, MA

 Jillian Snyder focuses on the places where spiritual aspiration meets daily ambition in literature.
-Her dissertation, “Sincere Performances: The Affective Architecture of the Pulpit and the Stage in Shakespeare’s England,” examines how preachers and players used gestures as affective scripts to grapple with the lived bodily experience of Protestant reform.
-She suggests that early moderns often interpreted these gestures—weeping, blushing, sighing, trembling, and laughing—as revealing to oneself and others one’s sincerity or lack thereof.
-Her secondary interest investigates the twentieth and twenty-first century reception of William Shakespeare’s works in American religious culture and institutions.
+Her dissertation, “Sincere Performances: The Affective Scripts of the Pulpit and Stage in Post-Reformation England,” examines how preachers and players grappled with the lived bodily experience of Protestant reform.
+She examines five affects—weeping, blushing, sighing, trembling, and laughing—alongside their performance and interpretation in the pulpit and on the stage.
+A secondary interest investigates the twentieth and twenty-first century reception of William Shakespeare’s works in American religious culture and institutions.

 Jillian is a co-founder of the interdisciplinary group, the Early Modernist Circle at the University of Notre Dame, as well as the Assistant Book Review Editor for the Journal of Religion and Literature.
 She is the recipient of a Presidential Fellowship and Mellon Fellowship in Religion from the University of Notre Dame as well as a Canadian Graduate Scholarship for both her M.A. and Ph.D. studies.